KIMSUNGYU/kokoa-clone-2020/README.md

 # Kokoa Clone 2020

-My first making a website.
+My money will be much bigger